 It was NOT the easy way out.

 All births, vaginal or by Cesarean, can be very challenging both emotionally and physically.
-Sometimes it can be a difficult decision to make, whether to have a C-section-- one which is not often taken lightly.
-Sometimes it's not a choice at all, but a scary, necessary step to keeping your baby alive.
-Even if a woman feels it is the best option for her and her baby, or if it is a clear medical necessity, a mother may feel disappointment that her birth experience turned out so differently than what she imagined it would be.
-Many feel a real sense of grief and loss, only made worse by well-meaning people telling her that a healthy baby is all that matters.
+It can be a difficult decision to make, whether to have a C-section-- one not often taken lightly.
+Sometimes it's not a choice at all, but a scary, necessary step to keeping the baby alive.
+However, even if a woman feels it is the best option for her and her baby, or a clear medical necessity, a mother may feel disappointment that her birth experience turned out so differently than what she imagined it would be.
+Many feel a real sense of grief and loss, sometimes a sense of failure, only made worse by well-meaning people telling her that a healthy baby is all that matters.

-Then come the increased risks and recovery time that accompany a major surgery such as a C-section.
+Then come the increased risk of complications and recovery time that accompany a major surgery such as a C-section.
 It is no small feat to juggle all the responsibilities of caring for a newborn, while also recovering from a major surgery.
-In addition to all of this, a mother shouldn't have to also shoulder the stigma that too often accompanies such a birth, or feel she needs to justify her choices to others.
+In addition to all of this, a mother shouldn't have to also feel she needs to justify her choices to others.

 Cesarean births can be essential and lifesaving.
 They can be one of the first difficult, brave sacrifices a mother will make for her child.
 They are NOT less than.
 Cesarean births are births too.